The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Introduction

-A brief introduction to AtLAST's scientific goals was presented in \cite{Klaassen2020}, who summarized the motivations and goals from the AtLAST design study proposal submitted to the European Commission in 2019.
-These science goals were further broadened and updated in \cite{Ramasawmy2022} after consultation with a wider user community.
-Presently, the science cases for AtLAST are examined in much greater detail through a large, concerted collection of dedicated papers (Booth et al. in prep; \citealt{Cordiner2024, DiMascolo2024, Klaassen2024, Lee2024, Liu2024, Orlowski-Scherer2024, vanKampen2024, Wedemeyer2024}).\footnote{See \href{https://open-research-europe.ec.europa.eu/collections/atlast}{https://open-research-europe.ec.europa.eu/collections/atlast}.} As a side note, the science case presented in \citealt{Wedemeyer2024} motivates Solar observations, which have been a key stretch goal for AtLAST since its inception; they now however constitute a compelling science driver in the project, and this in turn impacts a few of the design choices discussed here.
-As a benefit, the same ability to safely point the telescope towards the Sun will also improve the overall observing efficiency by obviating the need for a daily Sun avoidance shutdown.
+A brief introduction to AtLAST's scientific goals was presented in \cite{Klaassen2020}, who summarized the motivations and goals from the first AtLAST design study proposal submitted to the European Commission in 2019.
+These science goals were further broadened and updated in \cite{Ramasawmy2022} after consultation with a wider user community during the first years of the study, which commenced in March 2021.
+The recently delivered AtLAST Science Overview Report \citep{Booth2024b} as well as \cite{Booth2024a} summarize the key science goals at the end of this first phase.
+These science cases are examined in greater detail through a large, concerted collection of dedicated papers (\citealt{Cordiner2024, DiMascolo2024, Klaassen2024, Lee2024, Liu2024, Orlowski-Scherer2024, vanKampen2024, Wedemeyer2024}).\footnote{See \href{https://open-research-europe.ec.europa.eu/collections/atlast}{https://open-research-europe.ec.europa.eu/collections/atlast}.} Importantly, a complementary work by \cite{Akiyama2023} examines the crucial contribution AtLAST could make to very long baseline interferometry and the Event Horizon Telescope \citep{2019ApJ...875L...1E, 2022ApJ...930L..12A}.
+As a side note, the science case presented in \citealt{Wedemeyer2024} motivates solar observations, which have been a key stretch goal for AtLAST since its inception; they now, however, constitute a compelling science driver, which translates into an observational requirement that impacts a few of the design choices discussed here.
+As a benefit, the same ability to safely point the telescope toward the Sun will also improve the overall observing efficiency by obviating the need for Sun avoidance.